joferkington/mplstereonet/README.rst

 -----------
 In most cases, you'll want to ``import mplstereonet`` and then make an axes with ``projection="stereonet"`` (By default, this is an equal-area stereonet).
+Alternately, you can use ``mplstereonet.subplots``, which functions identically to ``matplotlib.pyplot.subplots``, but creates stereonet axes.

 As an example::